-Cambridge Research Biochemicals (CRB) was bought by Emily Humphrys and Alison White in February 2000 in a management buy-out from the specialty chemical company, Avecia, formerly part of Zeneca and ICI.
+Cambridge Research Biochemicals (CRB) was bought by Emily Humphrys, David Woodhouse and Alison White in February 2000 in a management buy-out from the specialty chemical company, Avecia, formerly part of Zeneca and ICI.
+David Woodhouse was bought out in 2005.
 The two women had met 10 years earlier, in 1990, while working at what was then ICI.
-They remain the two sole owners and executive directors of CRB.
-The company has since taken on a non-executive Chairman and a number of specialist advisors to increase the management input and explore new growth opportunities.
+They remained the two sole owners and executive directors of CRB until January 2019 when Alison White retired.
+The company is now directed by Emily Humphrys and her highly specialised Technical management team.
+A Financial Director was appointed in 2019 to bolster the board and the company continues to engage a number of specialist advisors to increase the management input and explore new growth opportunities.

-Emily and Alison, both scientists, have made their careers in the commercial rather than the academic world.
-This means that, unusually for a modest-sized life science company, they bring with them the keen commercial drive and strong corporate values of quality, health and safety which are more typical of larger organisations.
+Emily, a Chemist made her career in the commercial rather than the academic world.
+This means that, unusually for a modest-sized life science company, she brings the keen commercial drive and strong corporate values of quality, health and safety which are more typical of larger organisations.
 It also makes the company very flexible and open to ideas and partnerships.

-They summarise their company as ‘a women-owned business that is driven by a commitment to high standards, outstanding customer service and operational excellence and that believes in a flexible approach to the work/life balance’.
+She summarises her company as ‘a woman-owned business that is driven by a commitment to high standards, outstanding customer service and operational excellence and believes in a flexible approach to the work/life balance’.

 Emily is responsible for the business development and commercial management of CRB.
 She joined the Billingham site of the then ICI as a radio chemist but after four years moved into the company’s sales operations and has remained in sales and marketing ever since.
 From 1998, she was responsible for the European sales of Avecia Biologics (a division of Zeneca, part of the former ICI).
 In 2000, and following the management buy-out of CRB, she took charge of the company’s global sales, managing its operations in the UK and USA.